Special election, filing schedule approved for Nederland City Council - Port Arthur News

 Duque said the city has been it touch with three local church leaders who feel comfortable participating.

-“Because of COVID-19, we are holding everything outside,” he said.
+“Because of COVID-19, we are holding everything outside,” Duque said.
 “Refreshments, everything, will be outside.”

 The event is open to the community.